Robert Rothschild: World War II

-Robert remained in Lisbon until 1944, when he was sent, at his request to China.
-He became first secretary at the Belgian embassy in Chungking, the headquarters of Chiang Kai-shek's government.
-During the Japanese occupation, there was a lull in the Chinese civil war.
-The Communists of Mao Zedong even had an envoy in Chungking in the person of Zhou Enlai, whom he grew to like.
+Post-war diplomatic career

 After the Japanese surrender, he flew to Shanghai, where, in 1946, he was appointed consul general.
 The Chinese civil war revived and in 1949 the Communists entered Shanghai.
 Under pressure from the French, who hoped to protect their interests in Indochina, Belgium declined to recognise the People's Republic of China for the next 20 years.
 He considered this a political mistake and regretted the failure to comprehend the rivalry between Soviet and Chinese Communism.

 In early 1950, he left Shanghai for Washington, D.C. as second counsellor at the Belgian embassy.
 It was the time of the Korean War and the build-up of NATO and after two years in Washington, Robert went to Paris as a Belgian representative on the council of NATO.

 In 1954, Rothschild was appointed chef de cabinet of Paul-Henri Spaak at the Belgian foreign ministry.
-For the next two years, he worked together with Spaak and Jean Charles Snoy et d'Oppuers on the Treaty of Rome before the final signing of the treaty in 1957.
+For the next two years, he worked together with Spaak and Jean Charles Snoy et d'Oppuers on the Treaty of Rome (which brought about the creation of the European Economic Community) before the final signing of the treaty in 1957.
 Shortly before the treaty was signed, Rothschild was standing beside Spaak gazing over the Forum Romanum in Rome, when Spaak said "I think that we have re-established the Roman Empire without a single shot being fired."

 Robert was due to join the Belgian delegation at NATO after the summit conference in Paris in 1960, between Nikita Khrushchev and Dwight D. Eisenhower.
 But, because of the Lockheed U-2 spy plane crisis, the conference was a failure and, so, Rothschild was sent to the Belgian Congo as number two to the governor.
 He arrived in Leopoldville (now Kinshasa) two days after the rebellion by the constabulary, egged on by the Pan-Africanist Congolese independence leader, Patrice Lumumba.
 After the independence of the Congo from Belgium in 1960, Katanga, the richest of the six provinces of the Belgian Congo seceded on 11 July, and the Belgians decided to move to Elisabethville (now Lubumbashi) in Katanga.
 While in Katanga, Rothschild had to steer his way delicately between Moise Tshombe the Rightist Katangan leader, who wanted Belgian support for the independence of the State of Katanga and Belgium, which was reluctant to grant it.

+Ambassador to Switzerland, France, and the United Kingdom

 After two years as ambassador to Switzerland, where in 1966, he was president of the executive committee of the General Agreement on Tariffs and Trade, he went as ambassador to Paris.
-In 1973, he was appointed ambassador in London, where he remained en post until 1976, and then lived in London for the rest of his life.
+He was close to the French civil servant Jean Monnet, one of the founding fathers of the European Union.
+In 1973, he was appointed ambassador in London, where he remained until 1976, and then lived in London for the rest of his life.